 AI voice assistants can now hold natural, useful conversations with clients.
 These systems are designed to sound human, understand context, and complete specific tasks without transferring the call or asking the client to repeat themselves.

-For example, an AI voice assistant can:
+An AI voice assistant can:

-• Answer calls 24-7 with consistent messaging
+• Answer calls 24/7 with consistent messaging

 • Ask qualifying questions and summarise the conversation

-• Route priority calls to staff or offer callbacks
+• Route priority calls to staff or offer callbacks at convenient times

 • Handle common queries about listings, opening hours, or next steps

-Benefits for estate agents & clients
+Benefits for agents and clients

 Practical use cases

-• After-hours call handling
+• After-hours call handling when the office is closed

-• High-volume marketing campaigns
+• High-volume marketing campaigns generating enquiry spikes

-• Overflow support during peak periods
+• Overflow support during peak periods or staff holidays

-• Vendor follow-up and appointment booking
+• Vendor follow-up calls and appointment booking

 A natural extension of existing workflows